-Subscribing to the theory that a picture is worth a thousand words, I decided to see if I could graphically represent the certification requirements for a private pilot certificate with glider category rating, and then incorporate the requirements into a process diagram to help folks understand how to go about satisfying those requirements.
+Believing a picture to be worth a thousand words, I have attempted to graphically represent the certification requirements for a private pilot certificate with glider category rating, and then incorporate those requirements into a process diagram.

-To view the Detail diagram in a more readable (PDF) format, download Roadmap_Detail.pdf.
+To view the Detail diagram in a more readable format, download Roadmap_Detail.pdf.

 The shaded areas on the diagram identify requirements that do not apply when adding a glider category rating to an existing private pilot certificate.

 In its entirety, the diagram represents the requirements for an initial certificate and rating.